Accession of Armenia to the European Union: EU membership

-On 17 October 2023, Armenian prime minister Nikol Pashinyan addressed the European Parliament.
-Pashinyan stated, "the EU is the key partner supporting the fundamental reforms of the Armenian government in recent years.
-The agenda of our relations with the European Union is actually very extensive.
-On October 5 of this year, two extremely important documents for EU–Armenia relations were adopted in Granada.
-Both statements support the strengthening of EU–Armenia relations in all dimensions based on the needs of the Republic of Armenia" and "we are committed to further strengthen EU–Armenia relations.
-In the long term, the European Union and Armenia are determined to strengthen their economic ties by working to unlock the full potential of the Comprehensive and Enhanced Partnership Agreement.
-The Republic of Armenia is ready to be closer to the European Union, as much as the European Union considers it possible."
+On 17 October 2023, Armenian prime minister Nikol Pashinyan addressed the European Parliament, staying that "the EU is the key partner supporting the fundamental reforms of the Armenian government in recent years" and that "the Republic of Armenia is ready to be closer to the European Union, as much as the European Union considers it possible."

 On 14 November 2023, Civil Contract deputy and Chairman of the Standing Committee on European Integration Arman Yeghoyan stated that "Armenia may plan to join the European Union in the future" during a press conference.
 On 15 November 2023, Minister of Foreign Affairs Ararat Mirzoyan stated "I want to commend the European Commission's decision to recommend the European Council to open accession talks with Moldova and Ukraine and to grant candidate status to Georgia.
 This decision is welcomed not only by the Government of Armenia, but also people of Armenia, who also have European aspirations."

 On 29 February 2024, the President of the National Assembly Alen Simonyan stated that Armenia should seek EU membership.
 On 2 March 2024, Armenian Prime Minister Nikol Pashinyan advised that Armenia would officially "apply to become a candidate for EU membership in the coming days, within a month at most".
 On 5 March, Pashinyan stated that Armenia would apply for EU candidacy by autumn 2024 at the latest.

-On 8 March 2024, on the sidelines of the 2024 Antalya Diplomacy Forum, Armenian foreign minister Ararat Mirzoyan stated that "Armenia is seeking to get closer to the West amid worsening relations with Russia" and "New opportunities are largely being discussed in Armenia nowadays, that includes membership in the European Union".
+On 8 March 2024, on the sidelines of the 2024 Antalya Diplomacy Forum, Armenian foreign minister Ararat Mirzoyan stated that "Armenia is seeking to get closer to the West amid worsening relations with Russia" and "new opportunities are largely being discussed in Armenia nowadays, that includes membership in the European Union".